London Metal Exchange

-Working and trading hours at the London Metal Exchange vary for the different trading methods.
+Working hours at the London Metal Exchange vary for the different investing methods.
 Ring trading occurs in two sessions.
 The first is the morning session, beginning at 11:40 and ending at 13:15 GMT.
 The second is the afternoon session, beginning at 15:00 and ending at 17:00 GMT.

 London Metal Exchange Vs CME

 One of the London Metal Exchanges main competitors is the Chicago Mercantile Exchange.
-Though it is difficult to compare the two, the CME offers a much broader range of assets, including agricultural and energy products, while the London Metal Exchange focuses solely on metals.
+Though it is difficult to compare the two, the CME offers a much broader range of assets, including agricultural and energy products, while London Metal Exchange brokers focus solely on metals.